Note: There is an updated version on this topic, click here.

 It has 2 hub motors to provide enough torque and the inclusion of LED lights is a nice touch.

-A sub $550 price tag makes Maxfind A&B the cheapest dual hub motors electric skateboard on the market for a long while, and hence the popularity.
+A sub $550 price tag makes Maxfind A&B the cheapest dual hub motors electric skateboard on the market for a long while, hence, the popularity.

-Let’s just say the cheap price come at the expense of boards quality and after-sale service.
+Let’s just say the cheap price comes at the expense of the boards quality and after-sale service.

 Amazon may have given this board mixed review but forum reviews on this board are mostly negative.

 In fact, this board seems to have the poorest quality among all China Boards.

 Maxfind is currently running an Indiegogo campaign for their Max-C.